kyle-he/UnusMotus/README.md

 This should be fairly simple; simply double click the file corresponding to your operating system.
 On Windows, click the `Unus Motus Windows.exe` file, and on macOS, click the `Unus Motus MacOS.app` file.

+**Do NOT rename the executable file.
+If you do so, you will not be able to open it.**

-You may be prompted to bypass a security setting. **This is not an issue with the game itself, but rather a feature of Windows we cannot bypass.** If you run into issues starting, click "More Info" and then click "Run Anyway" when prompted.
+You may be prompted to bypass a security setting.
+(This is not an issue with the game itself, but rather a feature of Windows we cannot bypass.)
+If you run into issues starting, click "More Info" and then click "Run Anyway" when prompted.

 ## Instructions (as shown in game)